GuillaumeDesa/website/content/talks.md

 **2013c**.
 A lesson from associative learning: asymmetric collostructions.
 "The Future of Big Data - Text-Mining based on Sentiment Word Analysis".
 Ajou University, Suwon, Corée du Sud.

-**2012a**.Quite new methods for a rather old issue: visualizing the constructional idiosyncrasies of *quite* and *rather* in the BNC with multivariate statistics. *ICAME 33*.
+**2012a**.
+Quite new methods for a rather old issue: visualizing the constructional idiosyncrasies of *quite* and *rather* in the BNC with multivariate statistics. *ICAME 33*.
 Katholieke Universiteit Leuven, Belgium.

 **2012b**.
 The Vagaries of Frequency.
 Sorbonne Nouvelle University Graduate Linguistics Symposium (SNUGLS 2012).
 Université Sorbonne Nouvelle-Paris 3, France.

 **2012c**.
 Visualizing collocation data with correspondence analysis.
 "Cognitive Approaches to Language in France: Data, Theories, and Methods (a dialogue with William Croft)".
 Université Sorbonne Nouvelle, France.

 **2011a**.
-Quantitative measures of cognitive synonymy: a corpus study of English moderators (*rather*, *quite*, *pretty*, and *fairly*). *44^th Annual Meeting of the Societas Linguistica Europaea*.
+Quantitative measures of cognitive synonymy: a corpus study of English moderators (*rather*, *quite*, *pretty*, and *fairly*). *44th Annual Meeting of the Societas Linguistica Europaea*.
 Universidad de la Rioja, Logroño, Spain.

 **2011b**.
 Quantifying (im)politeness in directives: a multifactorial analysis of hedges in American English. *Linguistic Impoliteness & Rudeness in Communication and Society*.
 Université Jean Moulin-Lyon 3, France.